huggingface/dataset-viewer/docs/source/statistics.md

 ## Response structure by data type

-Currently, statistics are supported for strings, float and integer numbers, lists, audio and image data and the special [`datasets.ClassLabel`](https://huggingface.co/docs/datasets/package_reference/main_classes#datasets.ClassLabel) feature type of the [`datasets`](https://huggingface.co/docs/datasets/) library.
+Currently, statistics are supported for strings, float and integer numbers, lists, datetimes, audio and image data and the special [`datasets.ClassLabel`](https://huggingface.co/docs/datasets/package_reference/main_classes#datasets.ClassLabel) feature type of the [`datasets`](https://huggingface.co/docs/datasets/) library.

 `column_type` in response can be one of the following values: